MieszkoGulinski/mieszkogulinski.github.io/src/next-js-page-rendering-modes.md

 A page that can take a parameter in the path, e.g. `/blog/[slug]`, to be rendered during build time, requires a function that enumerates every possible value of the parameter.
 Then, for each possible value of the parameter, a page is individually generated.
 It's a limitation, but without knowing in advance what values can the parameter have, generating pages in advance isn't possible.

-Pages without `getStaticProps` or `getServerSideProps` don't use Next.js for getting initial data - they'll display what is hardcoded in React markup.
-Of course, they can query an API from the client side.
+Pages without `getStaticProps` or `getServerSideProps` don't use Next.js for getting initial data - they'll just display what is there in their React code.
+On such pages, React is active on the client side, and can load data by querying an API.

 ### Server-side rendering
 This mode is triggered by having an exported `getServerSideProps` function.
 In this mode, every time the page is requested from the server, this function is called, and with the received props, React markup is rendered to HTML.